 METAL CLAY AND JEWELLERY MAKING TOOLS

-Having said that, I'm sure I'm not the only tool addict here...
-I've found there is something very addictive about jewellery making tools!
+Having said that, we must not be the only tool addicts here...there is something very addictive about jewellery making tools!

 - Adhesives & Tapes

 - Cutting & Carving Tools

 - Lights & Magnifiers

 - Non-stick products